Ahmed-Hesham123/Algorithms-DataStructure/Algorithms&DataStructue_Course/DS_PS/10-Stack-Linked-List/readme.md

 # Stack Linked List

-_The stack data structure is a sequential collection of elements that follows the principle of first in last out (FILO) or (LIFO)._
+_The stack data structure is a sequential collection of elements that follows the principle of last in first out (LIFO)._

 - The first element inserted into the stack is the last element to be removed.
 - A stack of plates.
 The last plate placed on top of the stack is also the first plate removed from the stack.